Efficient Reinforcement Learning in Deterministic Systems with Value Function Generalization: Introduction

+In addition to establishing theoretical results, we present computational results involving two illustrative examples: a synthetic deterministic Markov chain and the inverted pendulum control problem considered in \citet{lagoudakis2002least}.
+We compare OCP against least-squares value iteration (LSVI), a classical reinforcement learning algorithm.
+In both experiments, the performance of OCP is orders of magnitude better than that of LSVI.
+It is worth mentioning that in the inverted pendulum example, we consider a case in which there are small stochastic disturbances additive to the control.
+This result shows that, though OCP is designed for deterministic systems, it might also work well in stochastic environments, especially when the magnitude of the stochastic disturbances is small.

-Finally, it is worth pointing out that reinforcement learning algorithms are often used to approximate solutions to large scale dynamic programs.
+Finally, it is worth pointing out that reinforcement learning algorithms are often used to approximate solutions to large-scale dynamic programs, where the system models are \emph{known}.
+By \emph{known}, we mean that, given sufficient compute power, one can determine the expected single-period rewards and transition probabilities with any desired level of accuracy in the absence of any additional empirical data.
 In such contexts, there is no need for statistical learning as challenges are purely computational.
-In particular, approximate dynamic programming algorithms are able to access the underlying system model directly without making inferences through realized states and rewards.
-Nevertheless, reinforcement learning algorithms make up popular solution techniques.
-As such, our algorithm and results also serve as contributions to approximate dynamic programming.
-For prior approximate dynamic programming algorithms that fit a linear combination of basis functions to the value function, even when the optimal value function is within the span, there are no guarantees that a near-optimal policy can be computed efficiently.
+Nevertheless, reinforcement learning algorithms make up popular solution techniques for such problems, and our algorithm and results also serve as contributions to the field of approximate dynamic programming.
+Specifically, prior approximate dynamic programming algorithms that fit a linear combination of basis functions to the value function, even when the optimal value function is within the span, come with no guarantees that a near-optimal policy can be computed efficiently.
 In this paper, we establish such a guarantee for OCP.